 His numbers referenced information Supt.
 Rona Kaufmann had given the board from the district's air quality specialist.
 On a scale of 1-10 -- 10 being the most severe -- the company gave the school a 3, similar to the levels found in many homes, Kaufmann said.
 Fawn Area was the cleanest of the schools the company has tested so far, she added.

 Some parents feared such a low ranking would deter the board form taking remedial action, but members said they are taking the situation as seriously as they have for other buildings.
+The district recently completed remedial work at Stewartstown Elementary and is preparing to do additional work at South Eastern Middle School West.

 "We're not going to put a Band-Aid over a cut," board president Jennifer Tobias said.